 - Kervin Hallorn, a fabled adventurer and jack-of-all-trades.
-Murdered at the story's beginning, but appears in flashbacks as a sort of Obi Wan, a community leader and extremely savvy to the conventions of adventuring.
+Murdered at the story's beginning, but appears in flashbacks as a sort of mentor, a community leader and extremely savvy to the conventions of adventuring.

 - Alline Hallorn, Kervin's wife, dead for several years at the story's beginning.
 A famous archer in the adventuring circles.